-Owners of newer New York City condominiums are facing higher property taxes, as the once-beneficial tax abatements are starting to expire.
+Owners of newer New York City condominiums are facing higher property taxes, as once-beneficial tax abatements are starting to expire.

-According to an study by StreetEasy, the imminent end of the tax abatements means that not only are property owners facing rising monthly tax bills, but it's making it more difficult for them to lure potential buyers.
+According to a study by StreetEasy, the imminent end of the tax abatements means that not only are property owners facing rising monthly tax bills, but it's making it more difficult for them to lure potential buyers.

 For over 20 years, many new condo projects received 421-a or J-51 tax abatements from the city that allowed the owners of these developments to pay lower property taxes--on the condition they build below-market, affordable housing units.
 The abatements were originally designed to be phased out in 10 to 35 years.